 The reason why these things worked, really, is there were limits to trade, right?

 GJ: You were dealing with societies that were not global but somewhat autarkic.
-They did engage in trade, but they had mercantilist policies in place and so forth.
-When you globalize the marketplace wages will fall to a global level.
+They did engage in trade, but they had mercantilist policies in place.
+When you globalize the marketplace, wages will fall to a global level.